When learning how to trade Forex online you should look to how professional traders invest their money.

 On the Forex market, traders usually rely on technical analysis to enter and exit the market, while still keeping an eye on the economic calendar to keep abreast of news that can affect market volatility and trigger potential trading opportunities.

-Once you know which kind of market analysis to use with your trading style, you have to spot and understand the market phases, as there are different tools and indicators that work best under certain market conditions.
+Once you know which kind of market analysis to use with your trading style, you have to spot and understand the market phases.
+There are different tools and indicators that work best under certain market conditions.

 This will help you determine your Forex entry and exit strategies setups.